Last updated on 12th April 2022

 The best place to start is to think about what your customers need to know and what you’d like them to know.

 For example, let’s say you sell socks.
 Socks that are super-soft.
 Oh, and you also donate a pair of socks for every pair sold.
 Oh, and they also make great Christmas gifts.
-Oh, and you’ve also got an awesome Mohammed Ali collection.
+Oh, and you’ve also got an awesome Muhammad Ali collection.